tlwilliams895/lchs/src/appendices/turtles/turtle-properties.rst

 Pen Control
 -----------

-Other methods determine when a turtle draws lines or leaves other marks on the screen.
+Other methods determine how a turtle draws lines or leaves other marks on the screen.

 .. _pen-size: